 All doctoral students are required to pass a written preliminary examination in their major field.
 There are three requirements to fulfill the written prelim exam in the Educational Psychology program: 1) two research methods courses, 2) a pre-dissertation research project, and 3) the written specialty prelim.
 The written specialty prelim within the Psychological Foundations of Education track is intended to be a comprehensive written examination in which students demonstrate their knowledge and understanding of a program area (learning and cognition/educational technology, social psychological and social developmental processes in educational psychology.)

 Students will register for the written specialty prelim by submitting the prelim registration form to the DGS assistant in 250 Education Sciences Building.
-Written specialty prelims are only administered in the fall and spring terms and not during the summer.
+Written specialty prelims are only administered in the fall and spring terms, no later than the last day of classes in each term.
+Written specialty prelims are not administered during the summer.
 In order to take the written specialty prelim the student must have (a) submitted their degree program form, EPsy examining consent form, and EPsy general prelim registration form to the director of graduate studies, and (b) satisfactorily completed the required coursework listed on their degree program (including completing incomplete grades).
 Students must also have an active status in the Graduate School to be eligible for the exam.

 Students have two opportunities to pass the written specialty exam.
 If a student should fail the written exam on the first try, the student will work with the advisor to prepare for re-taking the exam and to determine the term that it will be re-taken.
 If the student fails the exam a second time, the student’s study in psychological foundations in the Department of Educational Psychology is terminated.